typesafehub/conductr-doc/src/main/play-doc/api/BundleAPI.md

 "10.11.23.22:7001"
 ```

-Where `10.11.23.22:7001` is the host and port of the service which is currently running.
+Where `10.11.23.22:7001` is the host and host port of the service which is currently running.

 #### Failure